Receiptful/receiptful-api-docs/source/includes/_receipts.md

     }]'
 ```

-### Bulk upload [POST]
+### Bulk Sync [POST]

 `https://app.receiptful.com/api/v1/receipts/bulk`

-Upload many receipts at once *without sending the receipts*.
-This is useful for
-synchronizing the receipt history and is used for the recommendation engine.
+Synchronize many receipts at once *without sending the receipts*.
+This is used to create a Receipt history for the recommendation engine.
+It **will not create** the receipts in Receiptful.

 <aside class="notice">
 You can upload 250 receipts per request.